respondcreate/django-versatileimagefield/README.md

 > ### NOTE ###
 > The `crop` Sizer will first scale an image down to its longest side (via the same mechanism used by the `thumbnail` Sizer) and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
 For more info about what PPOI is and how it's used see the _Specifying a Primary Point of Interest (PPOI)_ heading below.

-Each Sizer registered to the Sizer registry is available as an attribute on each `VersatileImageField` and is a `dict` subclass that accepts keys comprised of two integers, representing width and height respectively, separated by an 'x'.
-If you send a malformed key to a Sizer, a `MalformedSizedImageKey` exception will raise.
+Each Sizer registered to the Sizer registry is available as an attribute on each `VersatileImageField` and is a `dict` subclass that accepts keys comprised of two integers – representing width and height, respectively – separated by an 'x'.
+If you send a malformed/invalid key to a Sizer, a `MalformedSizedImageKey` exception will raise.

 #### How Sized Image Files are Named/Stored ####

 All Sizers subclass from `versatileimagefield.datastructures.sizedimage.SizedImage` which provides a `get_filename_key()` method which returns a unique-to-size-specified string that is included in the filename of each image it creates.
-The `thumbnail` Sizer simply combines `'thumbnail'` with the size key passed (i.e. `'400x400'` ) while the `crop` Sizer combines `'crop'`, the field's PPOI value (as a string) and the size key passed; all Sizer keys begin and end with dashes `'-'` for readability.
+The `thumbnail` Sizer simply combines `'thumbnail'` with the size key passed (i.e. `'400x400'` ) while the `crop` Sizer combines `'crop'`, the field's PPOI value (as a string) and the size key passed; all Sizer 'filename keys' begin and end with dashes `'-'` for readability.

 All images created by a Sizer are stored within the field's `storage` class in a top-level folder named `'__sized__'`, maintaining the same descendant folder structure as the original image.
 If you'd like to change the name of this folder to something other than `'__sized__'`, adjust the value of `VERSATILEIMAGEFIELD_SETTINGS['sized_directory_name']` within your settings file.